ENG498-JCDD/Team3/src/data-design.md

 ## Applying Concepts from the Readings

-There are several concepts from the class readings that can be applied to our findings to consider what our data does and doesn't feature, including the structuralist perspective, collectivization, and materialization.
+There are several concepts from the class readings that can be applied to our findings to analyze what our data does and doesn't feature, including the structuralist perspective, collectivization, and materialization.

 ### The Structuralist Perspective